Jahmism: Criticism

 The Jahmites have been accused of atheism, as their object of worship is an unknown entity.
 Al-Jahiz compares them to the Dahris (materialists), because the Jahmites would deny the afterlife, demons, jinn, angels, charms, and verdical dreams.
-In defense on the accusation that Jahmite's conceptualization of God as unknowable would constitute atheism, Jahm responded that the soul is likewise inaccessable yet present.
+In defense on the accusation that Jahmite's conceptualization of God as unknowable would constitute atheism, Jahm responded that the soul is likewise inaccessible yet present.

-Sunni denominations rejected Jahmites as the extremist opposite to the anthropomorphists: The anthropomorphists, associated with the Hanbalites and Neo-Hanbalites, pose one end of the extremist position on God's nature, while the Jahmites represent the other extremist pole.
+Sunni denominations rejected Jahmites as the extremist opposite to the anthropomorphists: The anthropomorphists, associated with the Hanbalites and Salafis, pose one end of the extremist position on God's nature, while the Jahmites represent the other extremist pole.
 Sunnis view themselves as the moderate stand among these two extremes.

-Hanbalites and Neo-Hanbalites accuse Jahmites to found their principles on Hellenism, Christian heretics, or Jews.
+Hanbalites and Salafis accuse Jahmites to found their principles on Hellenism, Christian heretics, or Jews.
 However, this claim is lacking substance as it is never formulated which doctrines are supposed to be taken from which source or informant.

 Ibn al-Mubarak criticized the Jahmiyya rejection of free will in his poetry, and his anti-Jahmi poetry was cited by al-Bukhari.
 In particular, he argued that this rejection would imply that evil figures could not be blamed for the actions that they performed.
 Therefore, the actions of Pharaoh and Haman could not really be imputed onto them.
 Not only this, but their moral character and actions would have to be placed alongside figures such as Moses, since all of their actions have been predetermined.

-Derogatory term

-The label "Jahmiyya" came to be used as an insult due to its negative connotations.
-For example, Abu Hanifa and Muhammad al-Shaybani were derogatorily labelled as Jahmis by their opponents.
-Ibn Taymiyya assigned the term to the Ash'ari Mutakallimun (professionals in the field of Kalam) of his time.
-Ibn Taymiyyah accused Ash'aris of having adopted doctrines of the Jahmiyya and instead advocated for a theology based on what he considered as returning to the views of the Salaf as-Salihin (the first three generations of Muslims).
-In later periods, Wahhabis also adopted the term as a derogatory reference to practitioners of Kalam theology, in order to contumely suggest that they, like Jahm, denied God's attributes.
-In particular, this accusation was used by early Wahhabis against Maliki Muslims living in eastern Arabia, sometimes singled out as being located in Dubai and Abu Dhabi, who they believed to interpret some of the attributes of God in a purely metaphorical sense.